Vertical Skimo Races in the Alps

 - Mandatory Gear

 Check the race website for a mandatory gear list.
-For races on this list at night a headlamp is usually required and other mandatory gear may include a light jacket, helmet or other piece of equipment necessary for your safety.
+For races at night, a headlamp is usually required and other mandatory gear may include a light jacket, helmet, or other piece of specialized equipment necessary for your safety like crampons, harness, or an ice axe.

-Some races allow you to send a bag up to the race finish, or to the refreshments area if it’s not at the base of the mountain.
+Some races allow you to send a bag up to the race finish, or to the refreshment area.
 If that’s the case, be sure to send up a dry shirt and warm puffy, at least.
 A back up headlamp and a liter of tea isn’t a bad idea, either.

 - Arrive Early